dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/httpfs.md

 | 2 | examplevalue2 | 2013
 | 3 | examplevalue3 | 2014

 Note that the year column does not actually exist in the parquet files, it is parsed from the filenames.
-Within DuckDB however, these columns behave just like regular columns.
+Within dataminer however, these columns behave just like regular columns.
 For example, filters can be applied on Hive partition
 columns: